5 Tips for More Workout Motivation

 4. Be Wild and try Different Exercises

 Sometimes an exercise might pop up in your training plan that doesn’t feel so great for your body at the moment.
 Choose a different exercise that you can complete without a struggle.
 Ideally it should work the same muscle groups, because the order and content of a training plan has a concept behind it.
 For example, you can exchange High Knees for an easy run on the beach, do push-ups against the wall or on your knees.
-How-to videos in the Results app will tell you which exercises are good for which muscles.
+How-to videos in the adidas Training app will tell you which exercises are good for which muscles.

 Every day is different and so is every workout.
 Choosing an easier version of an exercise demonstrates personal strength — and that you are not a quitter.
 Allow yourself to choose the easier path once in a while.